 Boeing Slow To 'Own' Recent Air Disasters, Analysts Say

-After a second 737 Max crashed in Ethiopia, it took Boeing weeks to speak openly about the role its flight control software may have played.
+After a second 737 Max jet crashed within six months, it took Boeing weeks to speak openly about the role its flight control software may have played.
 Then on April 4, CEO Dennis Muilenburg said: "It's our responsibility to eliminate this risk.
 We own it."

 Critics say Muilenburg and Boeing waited too long to say it.

 Questions about the safety of the 737 Max trace back to Oct.
-29, when an Indonesian Lion Air plane plunged into the Java Sea.
+29, when an Indonesian Lion Air flight plunged into the Java Sea.
 At the time, Boeing issued a terse statement extending "our heartfelt sympathies to the families" of the 189 victims.
 It said initial investigations showed the downed 737 Max had faulty data from a sensor.

 But Boeing also said the same plane flew with the same faulty sensor a day before — and a different crew managed to keep control.